-Instrumental activities of daily living fall into categories of skill that require certain levels of both physical and cognitive ability.
-Assessing the level of functioning in these areas provides an effective measure of how different impairments affect a person’s ability to live alone.
-Skill levels range from independent proficiency to requiring outside assistance for completion.
+Instrumental activities of daily living are categories of skill that require certain levels of both physical and cognitive ability.
+Skill levels in these categories range from independent proficiency to requiring outside assistance for completion.
+Assessing a senior’s level of functioning in the following eight areas provides an effective measure of how different impairments affect their ability to live alone.

 - Cooking: Is the individual able to plan, prepare and serve adequate meals?

-- Shopping: Is the individual able to independently shop for all of their needs, including clothing and groceries?
+- Shopping: Is the individual able to independently shop for all their needs, including clothing, personal care items and groceries?

-- Communicating via Telephone: Is the individual able to operate the telephone and look up and dial phone numbers?
+- Communicating Via Telephone: Is the individual able to operate a telephone and look up and dial phone numbers?

-- Managing Money and Finances: Is the individual able to independently budget, write checks, pay bills, make trips to the bank, and monitor income and expenses?
+- Managing Money and Finances: Is the individual able to independently make and follow a budget, write checks, pay bills, make trips to the bank, and monitor their income and expenses?

-- Performing Housework: Is the individual able to maintain an acceptable level of cleanliness throughout the home?
+- Performing Housework: Is the individual able to maintain an acceptable level of cleanliness throughout their home?